 Louisa joined Guernsey Mind, part-time, in November 2018 and works alongside Jo with Workplace Wellbeing Guernsey.
-She is undertaking the Mental Health First Aid Training qualification and will be presenting these courses with Jo in the near future.
+She has undertaken the Mental Health First Aid Training qualification and presents these courses with Jo.
 Previously she has worked as a PA for individuals as well as within companies and her charity work includes being an instructor and co-ordinator for the Riding for the Disabled Association of Singapore.

-At home her 3 young children keep her busy but in her spare time she enjoys singing in local choirs Bel Canto and Co-Conducting The Hope Singers, cooking and on the rare chance reading.
+At home her 3 young children keep her busy but in her spare time she enjoys singing in local choir Bel Canto, cooking and on the rare chance reading.

 Phil joined Guernsey Mind in January 2019 as a Peer Support Co-ordinator.
 He is responsible for, and heads up Man Club; an open peer support group for Men that offers space to talk and listen in complete confidentiality.
 The Club provides non judgmental support as well as developing a strong sense of brotherhood with its members.
 It has been running since 2017 and is now able to grow and expand thanks to the valued integration into the Guernsey Mind set up.
 Phil has an extensive background in working with people, mainly in health and personal development.
 In his spare time he runs a clinic offering deep tissue massage therapies as well as reiki and life coaching services.
 Outside of Guernsey Mind Phil enjoys all year round sea swimming, keeping fit, art/painting, reading and connecting with nature.